GhofranDayyat/reading-notes/README.md

 # how to Train my self in a growth mindset
 - Nothing is impossible if you Embraces Challenges
 - Make the effort and wait for success
-- Achieves more and higher Goals
+- Achieves more and higher Goals.

 ![# do Exercise Your Mind](https://www.ntaskmanager.com/wp-content/uploads/2019/05/fixed-vs-growth-mindset-blog-header-2.png)